BlueBrain/nexus-kg/docs/src/main/paradox/api-reference/operating-on-resources.md

 POST /v0/{collection_address}
 {...}
 ```
-... where `collection_address` is the address of the collection the resource belongs to.
+... where `{collection_address}` is the address of the collection the resource belongs to.

 #### Status Codes